Ohi Racecourse

 Ohi Racecourse (大井競馬場, Ōi Keiba-jō), also known as Tokyo City Keiba (TCK), is located in Shinagawa, Tokyo, Japan.
 Built in 1950 for horse racing, on weekends it also hosts one of the largest Tokyo-area flea markets.

 The racecourse is located near Ōi Keibajō Mae Station on the Tokyo Monorail.

-The Tokyo City Cup held annually at Santa Anita Park in Arcadia, California honors the partnership between the American racetrack and Ohi Racecourse.
+In August 1995, a friendly exchange agreement was signed with Santa Anita Park in Arcadia, California.
+The Tokyo City Cup held annually at Santa Anita Park in Arcadia honors the partnership between the American racetrack and Ohi Racecourse.
 In recognition of their relationship, TCK holds "Santa Anita Week" each summer which features the one mile G3 "Santa Anita Trophy".